 What is the value of an ABC certification of the Equipped to Counsel (ETC) curriculum training?

 - Third party credentialing of a working Biblical counseling training curriculum.

 - Provides intentional process for those who want to mature in Biblical counseling

 - Community of committed Biblical counselors

 What is the certification process?

 - The certification is a staged training process that covers three levels of a person’s journey towards maturing in Biblical counseling.
-There are three levels: ABC1, ABC2 and ABC3 you can find more information here *provide link to take them to our certification page
+There are three levels: ABC1, ABC2 and ABC3 you can find more information here

 How long does the certification process take?